hashicorp/terraform-provider-aws/website/docs/cdktf/python/r/s3_bucket_public_access_block.html.markdown

 Manages S3 bucket-level Public Access Block configuration.
 For more information about these settings, see the [AWS S3 Block Public Access documentation](https://docs.aws.amazon.com/AmazonS3/latest/dev/access-control-block-public-access.html).

+-> This resource cannot be used with S3 directory buckets.

 ## Example Usage

 ```python